sebastiansam55/python-steganography/README.md

 I know that there is a whole field of study about this kind of thing but I didn't know what it was called and wanted to see what my solution/implementation would look like before consulting reference materials.

+### `sig` script
+Small script from another project that I also found useful here.
+Takes a file extension as the only option at gets the image signature (using imagemagcik's `identify`) and prints them out.

 # Bonus points
 Bonus points if any one is able to find what message I hid in the `pfpout.png`.